Skip to Content

 • Clean crumbs and spills quickly

-• Rotate older items and discard expired food
+• Rotate older food and discard expired items

-• Keep pet food in secure, lidded containers
+• Keep pet food in lidded, hard-sided containers

 • Avoid leaving pet bowls filled overnight